planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __Overview:__

-Goal is to set up a standard framework for interoperability and longterm ontology management.
+The goal is to set up a standard framework for optimal interoperability and longterm ontology management.
 A standard framework includes the directory structure, the files, and the software you use to manage the ontology.
 The framework makes it possible to easily reuse terms and parts of other ontologies, check for errors, and manage ontology releases.
+Your framework should also help you to adhere to the Open Biomedical Ontology (OBO) [Principles](http://www.obofoundry.org/principles/fp-000-summary.html).